Apply for a Blue Badge

 If you do not want to apply online you can download and complete our application form and send it to the address on the form.
 Representatives of organisations should also complete this form.

-It can take up to 40 working days for your application to be assessed and for a Blue Badge to be issued to you.
+It can take up to 13 weeks for your application to be assessed.
 Do not call or email us to chase your application as this can cause delays in processing.